ricdtaveira/mobdev-parte-01/99-questionarios/README.md

 escrita.
 >
 >
-As questões foram criadas a partir do conteúd do ssite [Dart Documentation](https://dart.dev/guides)
+As questões foram criadas a partir do conteúd do site [Dart Documentation](https://dart.dev/guides)
 >